Chainfrog-dev/multidasher/README.md

 ## Getting Started

 If you want to have a look at how MultiDasher functions, [Wiki](https://github.com/Chainfrog-dev/multidasher/wiki) has a lot of resources, and is worth browsing through.
+The docs folder has a couple of white papers that explain the concept.

 ### Installation